ganeevsingh18/CSE344-ComputerVision/computer-vision-project1/README.md

 # CV_Assignment1

-This subdirectory contains my submissions for **Assignment 1** of the Computer Vision course (CSE344 / CSE544 / ECE344 / ECE544) for the year 2024.
+This subdirectory contains my submissions for **Project 1** of the Computer Vision course (CSE344 / CSE544 / ECE344 / ECE544) for the year 2024.
 The assignment involves **theoretical questions** and **practical implementation** of image classification and segmentation models.

 ---